LouisMaupas/GameON/README.md

-A forked OCR project
+#A forked OCR project.
-A single page with a form in a modal window.
+#A single page with a form in a modal window.
-User input controls are performed on the form are in vanilla javascript.
+#User input controls are performed on the form are in vanilla javascript.